About

 Tasmania's top wine styles

 Around three-quarters of Tasmania’s wine production is pinot noir and chardonnay, plus sparkling wine made from those varieties.
-Other cool climate styles that shine here are sauvignon blanc and riesling.
-That said, areas such as the Tamar and Coal River Valleys are increasingly being recognised for richer reds, producing cabernet sauvignon, merlot and even shiraz.
+Other cool-climate styles that shine here are sauvignon blanc and riesling, and areas such as the Tamar and Coal River Valleys are being recognised for richer reds, producing cabernet sauvignon, merlot and even shiraz.

 Things to do in tasmania (and planning your trip)